 But, like any other tax-deferred plan, you’ll also need to start taking required minimum distributions at age 73 (or 75 for those born after 1960), which will result in taxes and could very likely result in making up to 85% of your Social Security benefits taxable.

-Consider the taxes
+Consider the Taxes

 The younger you are, the more sense a Roth account makes, because you’ll have decades of compounded returns on your investments that will be shielded from the tax man’s grab.
 One common piece of advice to young workers is to make 401(k) contributions up to the limit of any employer match and put any other retirement savings into a Roth IRA.

-Your 401(k) plan, however, has no income limits and will let you stash up to $23,000 of pre-tax salary in your account plus another $7,500 if you’re at least 50 and, if your plan allows it.
+Your 401(k) plan, however, has no income limits and will let you stash up to $24,500 of pre-tax salary in your account in 2026, plus another $8,000 if you’re at least 50.
+401(k) participants between 60 and 63 may be able to save an extra $3,250 thanks to an enhanced catch-up contribution that was introduced in 2025.

 A financial advisor can help you make hypothetical projections to evaluate your options for funding retirement.

-What kind of Roth account?
+What Kind of Roth Account?

 Another consideration is the type of Roth account: Is it a Roth IRA or a Roth 401(k) plan?
 The Roth 401(k) is newer but more employers are offering them.
 Like a Roth IRA, your contributions are taxed and all withdrawals are untaxed.
 But, in most cases, the employer match is made with pre-tax money, which adds some complexity to your withdrawal strategy in retirement.

-The good news is that as of 2024, both the Roth IRA and Roth 401(k) plans aren’t subject to required minimum distributions, allowing you to keep all of your Roth investment compounding throughout your retirement.
+The good news is that both the Roth IRA and Roth 401(k) plans aren’t subject to required minimum distributions, allowing you to keep all of your Roth investment compounding throughout your retirement.
 Any money left to your heirs won’t be taxed, either, and the restrictions on liquidating an inherited Roth account are much more relaxed.

-More to consider
+More to Consider

 Another reason for keeping a 401(k) account current is that if you’re working for the employer you aren’t forced to take required minimum distributions until after you’ve retired.